ELSP Language Assessment

 For students new to the US culture, regardless of language background, some offerings include workshops “Small Talk in the US Context” and “Serving as Teaching Assistant in the US Context”.

-Assessment of Incoming Students
+Language Diagnostics of Incoming Students

-ELSP language assessments are conducted online unless a student prefers an in-person experience.
+ELSP language diagnostics are conducted online unless a student prefers an in-person experience.
 The assessment consists of a 20-25 minute interview with a trained examiner.
 The student’s speech sample is scored by two raters who assess patterns of strengths and weaknesses, thereby establishing the student’s level of consistent functional ability.
 A ranking system of Novice, Intermediate, Advanced, and Superior (with low, mid, and high sub-categories) is used to describe the student's oral proficiency.

 Current International Students